Kamatero: Geography

 The municipal unit has an area of 5.950 km2.
 The western part of the municipal unit is dominated by Poikilo mountain.
 This forms part of the Aigaleo mountain range, which extends southwest to the Saronic Gulf.
 The remaining part of the municipality is characterised by a rolling, hilly landscape.
 Up to the mid-20th century, the area was made up of farmlands and some forests dominated its northern part.

 After that point, urban development replaced much of the farmlands.
 Today, about two-thirds of the land are residential areas.
 Empty space today can be found mostly in the western part, on Poikilo mountain.
 This is a rocky mountain, consisting mostly of limestone, dotted with the occasional pine.
 There are also some last patches of forest to be found there, especially at the feet of the mountain.

-The Antonis Tritsis Environmental Sensitisation Park lies to the southeast of the municipality.
+The Antonis Tritsis Metropolitan Park lies to the southeast of the municipality.
 The park is considered to be "one of the last wildlife reserves in the Athens urban environment", and it covers "more than 100,000 m2".
 It consists of water courses, evergreen and coniferous trees, reed beds and farmland, and attracts "many species of birds and animal throughout the year."
 Specifically, "members of the Hellenic Ornithological Society have been monitoring birds at the Park and have recorded 147 different species".
 While the Park technically lies outside the municipality's boundaries, its influence on its microclimate is evident.
 Furthermore, as it is directly on the municipality's boundaries, Kamatero municipality takes an active part in its administration, along with the neighbouring municipalities of Ilion and Agioi Anargyroi.